AbinavRavi/AbinavRavi.github.io/about.md

 * I am interested in  Computer vision and  Medical imaging.
 I am also interested in generative models and trying to get a more detail understanding at the moment.

-**Learn With me:**
-This is my new attempt to log in details of my learnings from various code and courses that I do across many of my favorite subjects.
-You can find the notes on [Blog](https://abinavravi.github.io/).

-* My current learning aim is learning about federated learning and Differential privacy
-* For federated learning.
-I am following papers and using Pysyft to implement some stuff (Demo Coming soon)
-* I am following the course by Prof.Gautam Kamath on [Algorithms for Private data analysis](http://www.gautamkamath.com/CS860-fa2020.html)

 I was a master's student of Computational Science and Engineering at The Technical University of Munich.

 * Completed Master thesis on [Self Supervised Out of Distribution detection for Medical application](../resources/thesis.pdf) under the supervision of [Dr.Kim SeongTae](http://campar.in.tum.de/Main/SeongTae) at [CAMPAR](http://campar.in.tum.de/Chair/ResearchGroupCamp).